DiligentGraphics/DiligentEngine/README.md

 Vulkan library, it must be in rpath.
 If `VULKAN_SDK` environment variable is set and points to correct location, Diligent Engine will configure the rpath for all applications automatically.

-Last tested LunarG SDK version: 1.2.176.1.
+Last tested Vulkan SDK version: 1.3.204.1.

 <a name="build_and_run_ios"></a>
 ## iOS